 Removing and replacing a street tree

 Property owners must obtain approval from the city to remove or replace a street tree.
 Fill out a permit.
 If the easement adjacent to your property does not currently have a street tree, you must still obtain a permit to plant one.
 Street trees that are removed must be replaced within one year.
 When looking for a company to remove or replace a street tree, ensure that the company is ISA certified.
 The ISA website makes it easy to search for a certified arborist in Lexington.
-You can use our TreeHarmony quiz to identify a tree that is suitable for your street tree replacement.
+You can use our TreeHarmony Quiz (under construction) to identify a tree that is suitable for your street tree replacement.
 Call (859) 258-3404 if you have questions about removing or replacing your street tree.

-If you are planting something other than a tree a permit is not required.
+If you are planting something other than a tree, a permit is not required.
 However, such plants must be maintained to a height of 18” or less.
 For easement ornamental inspiration, visit Plant by Numbers.

 Hazard street tree (cost-share) program